hriq02/lazynotes/README.md

 # lazynotes

-Just a lazy way to open your files or projects XD__ this projects is intended for me to just learn rust, its a fun languange not gonna lie__
+Just a lazy way to open your files or projects XD  <br />
+this projects is intended for me to just learn rust, its a fun languange not gonna lie <br />

 # here are the following commands:
 | short command |     |   long command   |         description           |